ujwal-akare/3scale_toolbox/docs/copy-service.md

 DESCRIPTION
     This command makes a copy of the referenced service.
-Target service will be searched by source service system name.
-System name can be overriden with `--target_system_name` option.
+Target service will be searched by the source service system name.
+System name can be overridden with `--target_system_name` option.
 If a service with the selected `system_name` is not found, it will be created.